Visitation Rights in Indiana

 A noncustodial parent may file for an application (in the court that has jurisdiction over the dissolution of marriage) for an injunction against the custodial parent if the following conditions apply to the noncustodial parent:

-• They've been awarded parenting time rights with a child who lives with the custodial parent;
+• They've been awarded parenting time rights with a child who lives with the custodial parent

-• They regularly pay child support; and
+• They regularly pay child support

-• They're prevented from exercising parenting time rights by the custodial parent.
+• They're prevented from exercising parenting time rights by the custodial parent

-Grandparent Rights
+Indiana Grandparent Visitation Rights

 A grandparent can seek visitation rights if:

-• The child's parent is deceased;
+• The child's parent is deceased

-• The child was born out of wedlock.
+• The child was born out of wedlock

 Indiana courts can't grant visitation rights to a paternal grandparent of a child who is born out of wedlock if the child's father has not established paternity.

-Modification of Parenting Time Order
+Indiana Modification of Parenting Time Order

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.